Published Updated

 - Income tax rate: 20%

-Step 1 — Calculate quarterly mortgage interest:
+Step 2 — Calculate quarterly mortgage interest:

 150,000 AMD x 3 months = 450,000 AMD

-Step 3 — Compare against the cap:
+Step 3 — Compare all three limits:

-Step 4 — Estimate the annual refund:
+Step 4 — Estimate the annual refund if all four quarters are identical:

-90,000 AMD x 4 quarters = 360,000 AMD per year
+300,000 AMD x 4 quarters = 1,200,000 AMD per year

 Why the Refund Decreases Over Time